surma/surma.dev/content/things/webgpu.md

 If you have ever done any work with WebGL, you are probably familiar with vertex shaders and fragment shaders.
 Without going too much into depth, the traditional setup works something like this: You upload a data buffer to your GPU and tell it how interpret that data as a series of triangles.
 Each vertex occupies a chunk of that data buffer, describing that vertex’ position in 3D space, but probably also additional attributes like color, texture IDs, normals and other things.
 Each vertex in the list is processed by the GPU in the _vertex stage_, running the _vertex shader_ on each vertex, which will apply translation, rotation or perspective distortion.

-> **Note:** The term “shader” used to confuse me, because you can do _so much more_ than just shading.
+> **Shaders:** The term “shader” used to confuse me, because you can do _so much more_ than just shading.
 But in the olden days (late 1980s!), that term was appropriate: It was a small piece of code that ran on the GPU to decide for each pixel what color it should be so that you could _shade_ the objects being rendered, achieving the illusion of lighting and shadows.
 Nowadays, shaders loosely refer to any program that runs on the GPU.

 The GPU now rasterizes the triangles, meaning the GPU figures out which pixels each triangle covers on the screen.
 Each pixel is then processed by the _fragment shader_, which has access to the pixel coordinates but also the auxillary data to decide which color that pixel should be.
 When used correctly, amazing 3D graphics can be created with this process.